Marylebone Town Hall

-Marylebone Town Hall, also known as the Westminster Council House, is a municipal building on Marylebone Road in Marylebone, London.
+Marylebone Town Hall, also known as the Westminster Council House, is a municipal building at 97–113 Marylebone Road in Marylebone, London NW1.
 The complex includes the council chamber, the Westminster Register Office and an educational facility known as the Sammy Ofer Centre.
 It is a Grade II listed building.

 History

 The building was commissioned to replace the old courthouse at the south end of Marylebone Lane which dated back in part to the 18th century.
 After the area became a metropolitan borough in 1900, civic leaders decided that the old courthouse was inadequate for their needs and decided to procure a new town hall: the site selected for the new facility in Marylebone Road had been occupied by a row of residential properties.

 The foundation stone for the new building was laid by the Princess Royal on 8 July 1914.
 The new building was designed by Sir Edwin Cooper in the Edwardian Graeco-Roman classicist style and built by Messrs John Greenwood.
-After a pause in construction caused by the First World War, it was officially opened by Prince Albert on 27 March 1920.
+After a pause in construction caused by the First World War, it was officially opened by Prince Albert (the future George VI) on 27 March 1920.
 The design involved a symmetrical main frontage with 13 bays facing onto Marylebone Road; the central section of five bays featured a two-storey tetrastyle portico with full height Corinthian order columns; the doorway was flanked by windows on the ground floor; there were further windows on the first floor and smaller windows on the second floor; a colonnaded tower was erected on the roof.

 A public library, which was also designed by Cooper, was built to the west of the town hall in 1939.
 The council chamber was badly damaged by bombing during the Second World War.
 The town hall, which had served as the headquarters of the Metropolitan Borough of St Marylebone for much of the 20th century, ceased to be the local seat of government when the enlarged City of Westminster was formed in 1965.
 The damaged council chamber was restored, to a design by T. P. Bennett and Sons, in 1968 to allow it to continue to be used as a meeting place by Westminster City Council.